 Sometimes people are calling to seek out information about my fees and their insurance.
 When you call, feel free to ask me about my fees.
 Regarding insurance, I am an out-of-network provider, this means people pay me, directly, and file for reimbursement with their health insurance company.

 I see people for 45 minutes sessions.
 During the initial consultation, I’ll ask what prompted you to reach out at this time.
 For me, the better I can get to know you the more helpful I can be.
-So, I will want to learn as much as I can about you as possible.
-I ask people to tell me about themselves, past, present – and, hopes for the future.
+So, I will want to learn as much as I can about you.
+I will ask you to tell me about yourself, past, present – and, your hopes for the future.

-Some people have thought a lot about what has led them to seek consultation at this time.
-Perhaps you have had previous psychodynamic psychotherapy or psychoanalysis or you are very “psychologically-minded”.
-Maybe you are the kind of person who thinks in terms of metaphors, and patterns; and you have ideas about what “makes you tick”.
+Sometimes people have thought a lot about what has led them to seek consultation at this time.
+Perhaps you have had previous psychodynamic psychotherapy or psychoanalysis or you are very “psychologically-minded.”
+Maybe you are the kind of person who thinks in terms of metaphors, and patterns; and you have ideas about what “makes you tick.”
 If this is the situation, I am eager to hear what you have to say.

 Or, you may be one of those folks who hasn’t really focused much on their feelings.
 You may be uncertain about why you are seeking consultation at this time.
 Rather, you may only be aware of difficulties in intimate relationships, family troubles, anxiety, depression, difficulty sleeping, school or workplace dissatisfaction or frustration, a feeling of being lost or stuck, or a gnawing sense of unhappiness.